ye-kyaw-thu/myPOS/README.md

 Segmented word: ခရမ်း/n|မြို့နယ်/n

 ## POS Tags
 15 Myanmar POS are used in our tag set to meet the necessity of further NLP processing such as information extraction, semantic processing and machine translation.
-The denitions and descriptions of POS tags are presented in detail as follows:
+The definitions and descriptions of POS tags are presented in detail as follows:

 | POS Tag        | Brief Definition           | Examples  |
 | ------------- |-------------|------|